-Improving this corridor is identified in the city’s Comprehensive Transportation Plan as a high priority project due to its current poor Level of Service.
-The focus of this project extends along Chamblee Dunwoody from I-285 to just south of the North Shallowford Road to its Peeler Road intersection.
-However, to provide an all-inclusive representation of the subject area, the conceptual analysis of this project will also consider concept designs that extend through the intersections of North Shallowford Road/Peeler Road and Vermack Road.
-In addition, pedestrian improvements along Cotillion Drive between Chamblee Dunwoody and N. Shallowford Road will be designed.
+Improving this corridor is identified in the city’s Comprehensive Transportation Plan as a high priority project.
+The focus of this project extends along Chamblee Dunwoody from I-285 to just south of the North Shallowford Road intersection.
+However, to provide an all-inclusive representation of the subject area, the conceptual phase of this project also considered concept designs that extend through the intersections of North Shallowford Road/Peeler Road and Vermack Road.
+In addition, pedestrian improvements along Cotillion Drive between Chamblee Dunwoody and N. Shallowford Road were considered.

 This segment of Chamblee Dunwoody Road is home to thousands of Dunwoody residents and provides access to over 13,000 vehicles travel each day.
 As a result of this usage, a remarkable opportunity exists for this project to provide non-motorized connectivity for Dunwoody residents between their neighborhoods and the nearby public parks and commercial services and amenities located along this corridor.

 Public information meetings were held in December 2014.
-Based on comments received from the public and city council members, Alternate C has been selected as the preferred alternate.
-This alternate provides a 12' wide multiuse trail along the corridor.
-This alternate allows flexibility to replace certain sections of the multiuse trail with a wide sidewalk.
+Based on comments received from the public and city council members, Alternate C was selected as the preferred alternate.
+This alternate provides a 12' wide multiuse trail on one side along the corridor.
 Street trees and furnishings, pedestrian lighting, and landscaping will also be incorporated in the design as the plans progress, creating a better sense of place to the Georgetown area.

 A preferred alternate on the intersection of Chamblee Dunwoody Road with Peeler Road/N. Shallowford Road has not been selected.
-Additional public involvement will occur in the later half of 2015.
-The intersection improvement will also proceed as a separate project.
+This intersection improvement will proceed as a separate project.